hdShang/arxiv-daily/docs/cs-AI/2025-05-11/papers/250506964v2-bridging-ai-and-carbon-capture-a-dataset-for-llms-in-ionic-liquids-a.md

 ---
 layout: default
-title: Bridging AI and Carbon Capture: A Dataset for LLMs in Ionic Liquids and CBE Research
+title: "Bridging AI and Carbon Capture: A Dataset for LLMs in Ionic Liquids and CBE Research"
 ---

 # Bridging AI and Carbon Capture: A Dataset for LLMs in Ionic Liquids and CBE Research